fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4d.md

 The <i>Bearer</i>-schema is suitable for our needs.

-In practice this means, that if the token is for example the string <i>eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW</i>, the Authorization header will have the value:
+In practice this means, that if the token is, for example, the string <i>eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW</i>, the Authorization header will have the value:

 <pre>
 Bearer eyJhbGciOiJIUzI1NiIsInR5c2VybmFtZSI6Im1sdXVra2FpIiwiaW